redis-field-engineering/redis-connect-dist/examples/oracle/demo/README.md

 |:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | We can not include the Oracle JDBC Driver due to licensing requirement.
 Please obtain the Oracle client jar following the link above or get a copy from your existing Oracle installation. |

-<p>Execute the following commands (copy & paste) to download and setup Redis Connect Oracle Connector and demo scripts.
+<p>Execute the following commands (copy & paste) to download and setup Redis Connect and demo scripts.
 i.e.</p>

 ```bash